The nation’s largest home builder, D.R. Horton, also has its own affiliated mortgage lender known as “DHI Mortgage.”

 They often offer special incentives to their home buyers who also use their affiliated lender.

-In this case, I saw a 5.50% fixed rate FHA loan offer, which was also available on VA and USDA loans.
+I came across a 4.99% fixed rate FHA loan offer, which was also available on VA and USDA loans.

-And a 5.75% fixed rate conventional loan offer that only required a five percent down payment.
+And a 5.50% fixed rate conventional loan offer that only required a five percent down payment.
+Those are about 1% below market.

 So chances are they can offer some pretty competitive rates if you buy a D.R.
 Horton property and use DHI Mortgage.